luni64/TeensyStep/examples/readme.md

 ---
+layout: page
-description: >
+# description: >
-    Here you should be able to find everything you need to know to use TeensyStep for your projects.
+#     Here you should be able to find everything you need to know to use TeensyStep for your projects.
-hide_description: true
+# hide_description: true
-permalink: /docs/
+permalink: /examples/
 ---

-# Documentation
+# Examples
-Here you find everything you need to know to use TeensyStep in your projects.
+asfasdf Here you find everything you need to know to use TeensyStep in your projects.
 Should you discover a mistake in the documentation, missing explanations or a bug in general, feel free to [open an issue](https://github.com/luni64/TeensyStep/issues) on GitHub.

 <!-- **NOTE**: While this manual tries to be beginner-friendly, as a user of Jekyll it is assumed that you are comfortable running shell commands and editing text files.